What to expect at St. John

 During these times the Bible readings are chosen for their appropriateness to the season.
 During the rest of the year–the season after Epiphany and the long season after Pentecost (except for a few special Sundays)–the New Testament is read sequentially from Sunday to Sunday.
 The Old Testament lesson corresponds in theme with one of the New Testament readings.

 Want to know more?

 Should you wish to know more about the Anglican Church or how one becomes an Anglican, contact Fr.
-John at 940-569-3558 and he will gladly answer your questions and suggest the way to membership.
+John at 940-569-3558.
+He will gladly answer your questions.